 “Have you practiced before the court that is handling my case?”

 You should also consider hiring someone familiar with the judges of the court in which your case has been placed.
 We all know that judges have unique ways of handling issues.
-It is important to hire someone who already knows how a particular judge handles every case.
+It is important to hire someone who already knows how a particular judge handles different cases.

 “What fees do you charge?”

-Oh, yeah!
-You should also know what the probate lawyer charges.
+Price will be one of your most important considerations.
 Of course, the fee should be reasonable and within your budget.
 You must agree with the lawyer whether you’ll be comfortable with a flat rate or an hourly fee for the probate case.
+Remember, most California probate attorneys charge fees according to the statutory fee schedule referenced earlier.

-A People’s Choice can also save you a whole lot of money by helping you to prepare your legal documents instead of an expensive attorney.
+A People’s Choice can also save you a substantial amount of money by helping you to prepare your legal documents instead of an expensive attorney.
+A People’s Choice does not base its fees on the value of the estate, but rather a reasonable flat fee for standard documents in every probate case we handle.
 Check out more information from our blog that will ease you through the probate process.
 You can learn more about how to probate a will in California, what California probate is, and the California probate code.

 To save yourself precious time and energy, A People’s Choice is the right place to seek all the legal information you may need.
-We have seasoned professionals at hand who are always willing to guide and help you through the preparation of your legal documents as well as through your legal processes.
-You can get started here or contact us at 800-747-2780 for more guidance.
+We have seasoned professionals on hand who are always willing to guide and help you through the preparation of your legal documents as well as through your legal processes.
+You can get started here or contact us at 805-521-8077.